-&#x27; (Source: Connoily, Maire, 1999.
-"Communicable Disease Surveillance and Control in East Timor."
+&lt;sup>6 START is a Department of Homeland Security University Center of Excellence that focuses on social and behavioral aspects of terrorism, natural disasters, and technological accidents, and the social, behavioral, cultural and economic factors influencing responses to and recovery from catastrophes.
+(Source: Connolly, Maire, 1999, "Communicable Disease Surveillance and Control in East Timor."
 World Health Organization.)
 Subject matter experts consulted for the SNRA noted that this estimate is arbitrary given the large range of potential biological attack scenarios; the high estimate could be significantly higher than the best estimate provided if there is a need to decontaminate a large area.

-&quot;The Significant Distress Index is calculated from these inputs using a formula proposed by subject matter experts consulted for the SNRA project: $N{SD} = C{EF} \times (5 \, Fat + lnj + \frac{1}{2} \, D)$ , where $N{SD}$ represents the number of persons significantly distressed, $C{EF}$ is the expert assessed Event Familiarity Factor, Fat is the number of fatallities, lnj is the number of injuries and/or illnesses, and D is the number of persons displaced (Social Displacement).
-In words, this formula suggests that there are S significantly distressed persons for each life lost; I for each person injured; and 1 for each 2 people displaced.
-Its formula was constructed to reflect the empirical finding that the most severe stressor of a disaster is losing a loved one, followed by injury, followed by displacement.
+The Significant Distress Index is calculated from these inputs using a formula proposed by subject matter experts consulted for the SNRA project: $N{SD} = C{EF} \times (5 Fat + Inf + 1⁄2 D)$ , where $N{SD}$ represents the number of fatalities, In j is the number of injuries and/or illnesses, and D is the number of significantly distressed, $C{EF}$ is the expert ascessed Event Familiarity Factor, Fat is the number of achilties, In j is the number of injuries and/or illnesses, and D is the number of gerson significantly distressed persons for each life lost; 1 for each person injure; and 1 for each 2 people displaced.
+This formula was constructed to reflect the empirical finding that the most severe stressor of a disaster is losing a loved one, followed by injury, followed by displacement.
 Uncertainty was captured by applying the index formula to the low, best, and high estimates of these three human consequence metrics.

 The Event Familiarity Factor is intended to capture the extent to which the event entails an ongoing threat with uncertainty regarding long term effects, is unfamiliar, or that people dread, exacerbating psychological consequences.
-This factor, ranging from 1.0 for familiar events to 1.3 for unfamiliar events, was provided by subject matter experts for each national-level event included in the SNRA: Biological Terrorism Attack (non-food) was given a $C{EF}$ of 1.3.
+This factor, ranging from 1.0 for familiar events to 1.3 for unfamiliar events, was provided by subject matter experts for each national-level event included in the SNRA: Biological Terrorism Attack (non-food) was given a $C{Er}$ of 1.3.
+The numerical psychological distress estimates for this event and the complete semi-quantitative risk